AshotTadevosyan/ISLAP/README.md

-# ISLAP – Identity Screening & List Analysis Platform
+# ISLAP – International Sanctions List Approximation Processing

 **ISLAP** is a modular Python project designed to parse and load sanctions data, store it in a local database, and allow advanced name-matching using multiple string similarity algorithms.
 It supports both automated parsing of XML-based data and interactive searching through a command-line interface.